velitasali/notes/_posts/2020-10-23-levant-in-english-literature-3.md

 This could make the Saracen and Levant a positive or negative example, or simply a target for the outlet of Christian military masculinity.

-So, what do the primary sources provide information regarding Levant in medieval imagination and literature?
+*To see if what is referred to as Orient in 20th century was the same as Levant in 10-15th centuries, we will also study Edward Said's Orientalism.*

+_Next lesson, we will study The Song of Roland._